 And not just as a resting place for your palm.

-So, I have this wrinkle that is slowly deepening above my left eyebrow.
+I have this wrinkle that is slowly deepening above my left eyebrow.
 It’s a single line that runs halfway across my forehead.
 Want to know how I got it?
 Teaching.
 And parenting.

 You don’t always have to say something for kiddos to understand.
-One of my favourite non-verbal ways to communicate that a kiddo (or my toddler) is doing something I don’t want them to do is to raise my eyebrows.
+One of my favorite non-verbal ways to communicate that a kiddo (or my toddler) is doing something I don’t want them to do is to raise my eyebrows.

 That’s where that wrinkle comes from.
 Raising my eyebrows a zillion times a day to tell students (or my kiddos) to cut.it.out.

 I HATE toddler (and teen) tantrums.
-My threenager wants to rule the roost, but obviously mum needs to be the boss.
+My threenager wants to rule the roost, but obviously Mum needs to be the boss.

 Classroom management strategy number four: warn kiddos about activity transitions.